 - North Dakota

-HPD use was also higher for those who received HPDs and interactive web-based information, compared to those who received HPDs and static web-based information.
+HPD use was also higher among those who received HPDs and

 For more information about this study: